Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 Also, in preparation for using OSS with alluxio, create a bucket or use an existing bucket.
 You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
-For the purposes of this guide, the OSS bucket name is called `BUCKET`, and the directory in that bucket is called `DIRECTORY`.
+For the purposes of this guide, the OSS bucket name is called `OSS_BUCKET`, and the directory in that bucket is called `OSS_DIRECTORY`.
 Also, for using the OSS Service, you should provide an OSS endpoint to specify which range your bucket is on.
-The endpoint here is called `ENDPOINT`, and to learn more about the endpoints for special range you can see [here](https://intl.aliyun.com/help/en/doc-detail/31834.htm).
+The endpoint here is called `OSS_ENDPOINT`, and to learn more about the endpoints for special range you can see [here](https://intl.aliyun.com/help/en/doc-detail/31834.htm).
 For more information about OSS Bucket, Please see [here](https://intl.aliyun.com/help/doc-detail/31885.htm)